notShyam7/call-center-excel-dashboard/README.md

 <br>

 <p>
-	Excel Dashboard displaying the performance of a call center in the month of October, 2020.
+	Interactive Excel Dashboard displaying the performance of a call center in the month of October, 2020.
 </p>

 <p>